 Immediately after installing ourselves in our new home for the next seven days, we began with the exploration of this enticing city of soft adobe walls under crystal skies.
 Was our abode really in walking distance to the historical center?
 Would we like the atmosphere of such a touristy place?
 I had been in Santa Fe once before, on a brief overnight stop with my mother.
 Back then, I was more concerned with selecting the right hotel and restaurant for her comfort, in regard to her moving difficulties, rather than absorbing much of the ambiance.
 Therefore, this was a new experience for both Barry and me.

-The many layers and facets of art all around us was exhilarating and fun.
+The many layers and facets of art all around us were exhilarating and fun.
 We popped in and out of galleries and fancy stores and finally settled down for dinner at a table in the San Francisco Street Bar & Grill.
-In this first floor restaurant, our charming waitress Rebecca, though fighting a loosing battle against the strong wind blowing open the ancient windows behind our table again and again, looked after us splendidly.
+In this first floor restaurant, our charming waitress Rebecca, though fighting a losing battle against the strong wind blowing open the ancient windows behind our table, again and again, looked after us splendidly.

 |Beef and Cabbage – not!
 We enjoyed quesadillas with grilled shrimp.

 This is New Mexico, not Chicago, where they even dye the river green 😉

 After our meal, we were barely able to amble home under sweet sunset clouds, to fall into bed for a good night’s rest.
 I certainly slept better in Santa Fe, than during my Schüttelfrost* night in Roswell 24hs earlier!

 Here are just a few links to some of the amazing businesses we encountered on our first afternoon in Santa Fe: